Monty/IMDb_xref/README.md

 ## Limitations

-Data provided by IMDb sometimes has errors or omissions.
-There is less information on cast and crew in the downloaded data than is available on the IMDb website.
+Data downloaded from IMDb often has errors or omissions.
+It has less information on cast and crew than is available on the IMDb website.

-Data provided by IMDb on shows is for "**Principal** cast & crew members", which is limited to 10 persons per show.
-Queries for movies only list these 10.
-Queries for TV shows can list more than 10 because each episode has its own credits -- which is why you can see 56 "Principal cast & crew members" for "The Crown".
+Data on shows only includes "**Principal** cast & crew members", which is limited to 10 persons per show.
+Queries for movies only return those 10.
+Queries for TV shows can return more than 10 because each episode has its own credits -- which is why you can see 56 "Principal cast & crew members" for "The Crown".

-IMDb prohibits scraping their website, but you can use the imdb.com link we provide to access the "Full Cast & Crew" data online.
+IMDb prohibits scraping their website, but you can use the imdb.com links we provide to access the "Full Cast & Crew" data online.

 Downloading IMDb data frequently is not as beneficial as you might think.
 While